 Number of postconviction DNA cases for which DNA results were inconclusive with respect to the postconviction claim. <auto calc=""></auto> These could include viable partial profiles with too little information to include or exclude the claimant as a contributor to the sample.

-24. Please identify the main reasons why the DNA results were inco onclusive: 25.
-Please enter the number of profiles uploaded into CODIS during the number of profiles, not the number of cases.
-Only report the number DNA analysis funded under this Postconviction Testing of DNA Evided genetic sequence related to an individual contributor.
-One case may contributor. per of profiles resulting from noce award.
-A profile is a
+- 24. Please identify the main reasons why the DNA results were inconclusive: - 25.
+Please enter the number of profiles uploaded into CODIS during the reporting period.
+Report the number of profiles, not the number of cases.
+Only report the number of profiles resulting from DNA analysis funded under this Postconviction Testing of DNA Evidence award.
+A profile is a genetic sequence related to an individual contributor.
+One case may generate one or more profiles. - A. Number of profiles uploaded into CODIS. - B. Number of CODIS hits.